Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Related Work

-Our LNS approach is similar to that of \citet{ama09}, in that we repeatedly select blocks around which to form a neighbourhood.
-Variables related to the mining of these blocks are left unfixed, and the resulting MIP solved to form a new solution.
+Our approach is similar to that of \citet{ama09}, in that we repeatedly select blocks around which to form a neighbourhood.
+Variables related to the mining of these blocks are left unfixed, and the resulting subproblem solved to form a new solution.
 Our approach differs in the type of neighbourhood structure used, and the strategies applied to instantiate it.
 Simple perturbative neighbourhood structures, such as swapping or shifting the periods in which blocks are mined do not form large enough neighbourhoods to allow new feasible solutions to be discovered for our model.
-Altering the mining of a block may require changes to how its predecessors and their predecessors are mined, or how its successors and their successors are mined.
-This is the motivation behind our path-based neighbourhood structure.
+Altering the mining of a block may require changes to how its predecessors and their predecessors, or its successors and their successors, are mined.
+This motivates the use of a path-based neighbourhood structure.
 This type of neighbourhood can be considered as a refinement of the often used cone-above or below structures.
-The strategies we use to select blocks around which to form paths (Section \ref{sec:NStrategies}) focus on the constraints in our model that are tight or more often responsible for infeasibilities (blending and minimum production constraints) and decisions that are likely to have a substantial impact on the objective (such as when pits are opened).
+The strategies we use to select blocks around which to form paths focus on the constraints in our model that are tight, or most often responsible for infeasibilities (blending and minimum production constraints), and decisions that are likely to have a substantial impact on the objective (such as when pits are opened).